blackhacker09/Simon_Game/README.md

  4. Now, another color will blinks (e.g - blue) , then you have to press the colors from starting of the game . ( i.e first press green then blue )
  5. You have to remember the pattern of blinking colors.
  6. When you enter the wrong pattern at any level .
 GAME OVER !!!
+ 7. Refesh the page to restart the game.

+#

- My project is available at Github :
+ My project is available at Github : https://blackhacker09.github.io/Simon_Game/

  My project is available at Netlify : https://adoring-stonebraker-0ce4a8.netlify.app